Keep Kalm at Kalanggaman Island

 That indescribable feeling of finally stepping foot at Kalanggaman Island

-Having four bodies trying to sleep inside a two-man tent can really force you to learn to doze up sideways.
-I awoke in the middle of the night with a numb left side as I can barely feel my arm, so I decided to lie on a bench outside the tent but the spectacle of the stars kept me awake until sunrise.
+Having four bodies trying to sleep inside a two-man tent can really force you to learn how to doze off sideways.
+I woke in the middle of the night with a numb left side, barely able to feel my arm, so I decided to lie on a bench outside the tent.
+But the spectacle of the stars kept me awake until sunrise.

 Lucy in the sky with diamonds

-Despite of the cold wind blowing outside, I lay staring at the ceiling of our universe and wondered about similar planets located within one of those billions of stars.
-Not only I was Keeping ‘Kalm’ at Kalanggaman Island, I also find myself speculating if we are ever alone in the vast infinite space I see above me.
-For over an hour I was consumed by this thought.
+Despite the cold wind blowing outside, I lay staring at the ceiling of our universe, wondering about similar planets hidden among the billions of stars above.
+Not only was I “keeping kalm” at Kalanggaman Island, I also found myself speculating whether we are ever truly alone in the vast, infinite space stretching overhead.
+For over an hour, I was consumed by that thought.

 The green part of the island